Choosing an SEO approach

 Your plan takes shape

-The platform scans your site, identifies title tags and meta descriptions that need fixing, adds missing schema markup, and flags technical issues.
-You review each change and approve it.
-The AI schedules approved changes across the month at a pace that looks natural to Google.
+The platform scans your site, identifies title tags and search-result summaries that need fixing, adds missing business info, and flags technical issues.
+Fixes are scheduled across the month at a pace that looks natural to Google.
+You don't have to click approve — auto-approve is on by default — though you can turn it off per-category in Settings.

 Week 2